-45 Year-Old DiMeo Blueberry Fields Being Replanted in Fall
+45 Year-Old DiMeo Blueberry Fields Being Replanted During Fall

 Our family has some blueberry fields over 50 years old.
 DiMeo blueberry bushes often live a long time before losing productivity.
 WATCH BELOW VIDEO of second generation DiMeo blueberry farmer Michael DiMeo, Sr. (83 years old) replanting a field of old DiMeo blueberry bushes he planted over 45 years ago.
 He decided to start replanting blueberries in his blueberry fields during early fall planting season after the blueberry harvest was complete.
 He loves working on the family blueberry farm.
 Just a few blueberry plants are removed, here and there, depending on which blueberry bushes he feels need to be replaced.
 He is not replanting the entire blueberry field, just select blueberry bushes.
 This is done every year to keep the blueberry field acreage as productive as possible.
 You don't need a hoe machine like this unless you have many acres of blueberries that you need to plant.
 But, they are cheap to rent.